 the frame is from a mesh STA

 Otherwise, there is no restriction on each DA, except that the DA in the first A-MSDU subframe header shall not be AA-AA-03-00-00-00.

+NOTE—The address AA-AA-03-00-00-00 is that which results from an attack in which an encrypted QoS Data frame not containing an A-MSDU (whose unencrypted frame body therefore starts with an LLC header followed by a SNAP header constructed per IETF RFC 1042) has the A-MSDU Present subfield changed to 1 by an attacker to cause it to appear to be a PP A-MSDU with multiple MSDUs (each preceded by an A-MSDU subframe header, which starts with the DA).

 Each SA shall be the nonbandwidth signaling TA if none of the following conditions is met:

-the frame is from an AP [or PCP?]
+the frame is from an AP or PCP

-the frame is transmitted under S1G relay operation [S1G: is this OK?
-Per Figure 10-112—S1G relay architecture I think the SA can be anything for S1G relay]
+the frame is transmitted under DMG relay or S1G relay operation

 the frame is from a GLK STA